PREETHI3312/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 <img width="802" height="206" alt="image" src="https://github.com/user-attachments/assets/83871c9e-f1e4-4ac0-b909-24ecc2d5d78c" />

 ## RESULT:
-The host took 0.829851 seconds to complete its computation, while the GPU outperforms the host and completes the computation in 0.013628 seconds.
-Therefore, float variables in the GPU will result in the best possible result.
-Thus, matrix summation using 2D grids and 2D blocks has been performed successfully.
+The host took 0.854127 seconds (float) and 0.974183 seconds (integer) to complete its computation, while the GPU completed the same task in 0.107594 seconds (float) and 0.031807 seconds (integer).
+The float implementation achieved the lowest execution time on the host (0.854127 sec), while the integer implementation achieved the lowest execution time on the GPU (0.031807 sec).
+Both implementations produced correct results.
+Thus, matrix summation using 2D grids and 2D blocks has been performed successfully for both float and integer data types.